hz681/AsymmetricBetaLoss/README.md

 ## Preparing Data

-The partition of the OOD dataset in the paper is available at [link].
+The partition of the OOD dataset in the paper is available at [formatted OOD data](https://drive.google.com/file/d/1ArIEVt-qjr41w5i3FJdjq3ne8S6qI92G/view?usp=sharing).

-The manually selected subset of ImageNet-21K can be downloaded from [link].
+The manually selected subset of ImageNet-21K can be downloaded from [selected ImageNet-21K for voc&coco](https://drive.google.com/file/d/13-fVGpQMJsZgo4lK5r3VonEduYSYkdc0/view?usp=sharing) and [selected ImageNet-21K for nus](https://drive.google.com/file/d/18XfXYWvMKLzu0y04kUZEFcycQIgU4SlK/view?usp=sharing).

 We can also generate the formatted OOD dataset with different parameters through `./generate_data.py`.